d-ghale/GroupProject_Cookzilla/README.md

     - Display the 5 most recent viewed recipes.

 2. Post a review:
     - A user cannot post more than one review per recipe, and can post an image with the review.

-3. Post an event for a group that user belongs to:
+3. Post an event for a group that user belongs to: **(Doma)**

     - Only members of the group should be able to post an event for that group.
     - Please specify group name and group creator as multiple groups can have same name with different creator.

-4. RSVP to an event that the user belongs to:
+4. RSVP to an event that the user belongs to: **(Doma)**

-   - Only members of the group can RSVP for an event already scheduled for that group using eID.
+   - Each event is associated with a group, and only members of the group can RSVP for that event using eID.
 You can find eID by viewing the group information.
-   - User can also change their response by going to RSVP page again.
+   - Users can also change their responses by going to RSVP page again.

 5. More complex searches:
     - Users who have given the rating 5 to every Recipe that logged-in user rated 5